ixnewton/kde-window-moves/README.md

 # kde-window-moves
-A set of KDE window movement/resize/minimise scripts using xdotool
+A KDE window movement/resize/minimise script using xdotool

 At the outset the aim was to provide a reliable way to position windows with keyboard shorcuts.
 The discovery of xdotool gives the opportunity to automate some useful moves without too much sweat.